ccascone/opp-sim/README.md

 # Simulator of stateful packet forwarding pipelines

-Documentation in still work in progress
+Documentation is still work in progress